vinhtien/apc/README.md

     - As recommended by Facebook, Access Token should be retrieved directly from them and inputted directly into functions without storing

-@There is a draft of Technical Specification docx file, please just feel free to play with it!
+>>>There is a draft of Technical Specification docx file, please just feel free to play with it!
 . . . . . . . .